uperl/AnyEvent-WebSocket-Client/README.md

 function's idiosyncrasies in the [AnyEvent::Socket](https://metacpan.org/pod/AnyEvent::Socket) documentation.
 In particular,  you can pass in `unix/` as the host and a filesystem path as the "port" to connect to a unix domain socket.

+You can provide a prepare callback as the last argument.
+This will be called after the file handle is created, but before connecting.
+This allows you to bind to a specific local port, or set a timeout different from the client object.
+This is passed (if provided) directly into [AnyEvent](https://metacpan.org/pod/AnyEvent)'s `tcp_connect` function so read the documentation there for more details.

 This method will return an [AnyEvent](https://metacpan.org/pod/AnyEvent) condition variable which you can attach a callback to.
 The value sent through the condition variable will